Nedelis/sl3aio/docs/source/installation.rst

 pip install whl
 ---------------
 You can install this package from .whl file.
-Go to the `releases page <https://github.com/Nedelis/sl3aio/releases>`_, choose the suitable release and download ``.whl`` file from the ``Assets`` tab.
+Go to the :github-page:`releases page </releases>`, choose the suitable release and download ``.whl`` file from the ``Assets`` tab.

-Place the downloaded file in your project directory and then run:
+Place the downloaded file in your project's directory and then run:

 .. code-blocK:: shell